Here we provide tips on breastfeeding positions, including lying down, sitting in a chair, and underarm positions.

-The way that you hold your baby (positioning) will make it more or less easy for your baby to feed effectively.
-There are lots of different positions for breastfeeding so try different positions and see what feels most comfortable for you and allows your baby to get just the right mouthful of breast to feed effectively and easily.
+The way you hold your baby or position them will affect how easy it is for them to breastfeed effectively.
+You can breastfeed your baby in many different positions, so it’s good to try different ones.
+This helps you find what’s most comfortable for you and allows your baby to get just the right mouthful of breast to feed effectively and easily.

-Whatever nursing positions you use, your baby will feed better if she is calm.
-Holding her against you, talking to her or perhaps wrapping her securely in a towel or shawl may help if she needs to be calmed.
-Later she may want to have her hands free to touch and stroke your breast.
+Whichever nursing positions you use, your baby will feed better if they’re calm and you’re comfortable.
+Holding them against you, talking to them or perhaps wrapping them securely in a towel or shawl might help if they need to be calmed.
+Or they might want to have their hands free to touch and stroke your breast.

 Sitting in a chair

 These are the positions you see most women using when they are out with their baby.
 It’s worth getting comfortable yourself, so you don’t have to support your baby’s weight.
 You might want a cushion or pillow for this when your baby is small and taking longer to feed.

 To breastfeed sitting in a chair, let your baby lie across your lap, with their head supported on your forearm and their nose towards your nipple.
 Make sure their ear, shoulder and hip are in a line, not twisted round (UNICEF Baby Friendly Initiative and Public Health England, 2015).
 You could also try laying them across your lap, with your opposite hand and wrist supporting their upper back and neck.